 "Who owns the copyright?"

 That would be me.
 Within your wedding package, you'll receive a Personal Use license.
 This means you have free reign to print your pictures, share them online (please do not add any filters in Instagram though), create albums, etc. You can also share with friends and family, and they too can print and share.
-What you do not have permission to do, is to sell them and use them for commercial use.
+What you don't have permission to do, is sell them and use them for commercial use.
 If any of your wedding suppliers would like to use the photos, please ask them to pop me an email to arrange this.

-If you would like to be featured on a wedding blog, then that is just great!
+If you would like to be featured on a wedding blog, that is just great!
 I just ask that you let me know, and that the blog links back to my website please.